Scouts Battalion: 1920–1940

 After the signing of the Peace Treaty of Tartu, many servicemen were demobilized and returned to civilian life.
 From 1921-28, the Scouts unit was reduced in size and continued to serve as a part of the 2nd, 5th, 6th and 10th Infantry Regiment.
 On 1 October 1928, the unit was renamed Scouts Single Infantry Battalion.
 The battalion was based at Tallinn, from where it was moved to Uuemõisa in 1932.
 After the Soviet occupation in 1940, the battalion was disbanded.

 2001–present

 The Scouts Battalion was restored on 29 March 2001, as a fully professional unit.
 The Scouts Battalion has actively participated in international operations together with other NATO, European Union and United Nations member states, including the Iraq War and the War in Afghanistan.
 The battalion is currently equipped with Combat Vehicle 90 infantry fighting vehicles and Patria Pasi armoured personnel carriers.
-In 2018 50 Soldiers of the Battalion were send to contribute to the Operation Barkhane in Mali.
-In 2019 45 more soldiers were send.
+In 2018, fifty soldiers of the battalion were sent to contribute to the Operation Barkhane in Mali.
+In 2019, an additional forty-five soldiers were sent.